 The Omani rial has been pegged to the U.S. dollar since 1986.
 In practice, this means that domestic interest rates follow those in the United States.
 Oman has historically had extremely low inflation.
-However, inflation started to rise in 2005, partly because of the weakness of the U.S. dollar against the currencies of Oman's main import suppliers (particularly the European Union and the United Arab Emirates) and because of the boom in foreign investment by GCC nationals in Oman prior to 2009.
+However, inflation started to rise in 2005, partly because of the boom in foreign investment by GCC nationals in Oman.
 This led Oman to cancel its potential participation in the GCC monetary union in January 2009, due to the gaps in living standards and wage levels between Oman and its GCC neighbors - a monetary union would probably have dramatically increased prices and living costs in Oman.
 After the Arab Spring, the slowdown in economic growth and foreign investment, the result of greater caution on the part of European and Gulf investors, meant that inflation rates were contained under 5%.
 The creation in 2011 of a new Public Authority for Consumer Protection, independent from the Ministry of Commerce and Industry and charged with monitoring market prices and censuring unlawful increases by private companies, makes the state a key player in the setting and control of prices.
-Despite the 62% increase in the minimum salary for nationals in the private sector in July 2013, inflation remained subdued in the second half of 2013 and in 2014.
+Inflation remained under 2% in the second half of 2015 and in 2016 - partly because of low oil prices and the strength of the U.S. dollar against the currencies of Oman's main import suppliers (particularly the European Union and the United Arab Emirates).

-The government is considering cutting some of its subsidies in several areas (including fuel and gas) in 2015; the impact of this policy, if implemented, is likely to result in inflationary trends.
+The government is considering further cutting some of its subsidies in 2017; the impact of this policy, if implemented, is likely to result in inflationary trends.